Skip to main content

 Financial security is especially important when you manage money across borders.
 A few essentials:

-- Carry travel insurance.
-SafetyWing covers emergency medical expenses in 180+ countries — which is the fastest way to drain a bank account if you are uninsured.
-Read our travel insurance guide for a full comparison.
+• Carry travel insurance.
+SafetyWing covers emergency medical expenses in 180+ countries — which is the fastest way to drain a bank account if you’re uninsured.
+Read our best travel insurance for digital nomads guide or our travel insurance for remote workers breakdown for a full comparison.

 Our Recommendation